srikanthsastry/srikanthsastry.github.io/_posts/2022-06-13-unit-test-attributes-and-their-trade-offs.md

 ---
-title: "Primary attributes of unit tests and their tradeoffs"
+title: "Primary attributes of unit test suites and their tradeoffs"
 date: 2022-06-13
 id: 20220612092019
 tags: